jamiephan/HeroesOfTheStorm_TryMode2.0/docs/modding.md

 Adding a New lib is also pretty simple:

-1. Adding a new Lib by right click on empty space:
+1. Add a new library by right-clicking on an empty space:

 ![add-step-1](https://i.imgur.com/5rogkWe.png)

 ![add-step-1-1](https://i.imgur.com/inOHIqD.png)

-2. However, I do suggest you change the library ID to a 4 character ID:
+2. It is recommended to change the library ID to a 4-character ID:

 ![add-step-2](https://i.imgur.com/MwQr2NP.png)

-3. Change whatever you like on the first box and uncheck the "Auto Load":
+3. Make your changes in the first box and uncheck "Auto Load":

 ![add-step-3](https://i.imgur.com/s30zhnO.png)

-4. To Save, do the thing similar to above with Export and stuff but not replacing the file when saving.
-(Also place the new file on the same directory if possible)
+4. To save, follow the same export steps as above, but save it as a new file rather than replacing an existing one (place it in the same directory if possible).

 5. Modify the `LibModuleLoader.galaxy` file with a text editor (NOT the SC2 Editor):

 ![add-step-5](https://i.imgur.com/P7iDABh.png)

-6. Append the new File without the `.galaxy` extension.
-For instance, if your file name is `LibNice.galaxy`, append the lane: `include "Modules/LibNice`
+6. Append the new file without the `.galaxy` extension.
+For example, if your file name is `LibNice.galaxy`, append the line: `include "Modules/LibNice`

 ![add-step-6](https://i.imgur.com/cN85UN8.png)